-Vertical distributions of dissolved methane concentration in sediments of background areas of Lake Baikal
+Vertical distributions of dissolved methane into bottom sediments from background areas of Lake Baikal

 DOI: